secrethitler/secrethitler-api/README.md

 The value in the brackets in pusher events are the channel name the event will be published to.

-All requests (except for create and join game and pusher auth) need to have a API token in the HTTP authorization header in the Basic format.
+All requests (except for create and join game) need to have a API token in the HTTP authorization header in the Basic format.

 `POST /chancellor/nominate`